Newt Scamander: Early life

 Born in England on 24 February 1897, Newt Scamander developed interest towards magical beasts and creatures from a young age as his mother bred hippogriffs.
-Sorted into Hufflepuff at Hogwarts at the age of eleven, Newt develops a close friendship with a Slytherin girl named Leta Lestrange, who is in the same year as him and shares both - his interest in magical beasts and his inferiority of being an outsider.
+Sorted into Hufflepuff at Hogwarts at the age of eleven, Newt develops a close friendship with a Slytherin girl named Leta Lestrange, who is in the same year as him and shares both his interest in magical beasts and his inferiority complex due to being an outsider.
 Newt and Leta explore magical creatures together and enjoy each other's company, gradually falling in love.
-One of Leta's experiment involving a Jarvey accidentally endangers human life.
+One of Leta's experiments involving a Jarvey accidentally endangers human life.
 Newt takes the blame for Leta's actions and is expelled from Hogwarts instead of her.
 Therefore, Newt turns bitter towards Leta but still remains much in love with her.
 Albus Dumbledore, Newt's Defence Against the Dark Arts professor at that time, strongly argues on his beloved student's behalf.
 Newt is still expelled but is allowed to keep his wand because of Dumbledore's influence.

 Around 1914 to 1918, Newt serves on the Eastern front during the First World War in a confidential Ministry of Magic program involving Ukrainian Ironbelly dragons.
 However, the program is cancelled as the dragons respond only to Newt, whilst trying to eat all others.
 Newt later joins the Ministry and receives several promotions there due to his knowledge about magical creatures, eventually becoming a magizoologist.
 However, Newt's career choice is not appreciated by his family.
-In 1918, Newt is insisted and convinced by Augustus Worme to use his extensive knowledge about magical beasts and write a book on them.
-Newt begins to travel among international locations to conduct research on magical beasts and creatures, for his book.
+In 1918, Newt is convinced by Augustus Worme to use his extensive knowledge about magical beasts to write a book on them.
+Newt begins to travel internationally to conduct research on magical beasts and creatures for his book.